 Top 50 Books for New Readers

-Finding the right book is essential to help ignite young readers and set them up for a life-long love of literature.
+Finding the right book is essential to ignite young readers’ passion for literature and set them up for a lifelong love of reading.
 We want to guide them successfully as they make the leap into their first chapter books.
-On this book list, we have picked a selection of short, illustrated books that were our family favorites and are perfect for children launching into independent reading.
+On this book list, we have selected a collection of short, illustrated books that were family favorites and are perfect for children beginning independent reading.

-This collection of early reader books – with colorful illustrations, shorter length and clear formatting – has been picked with those readers in mind who need something to bridge the gap between reading board books and lengthier chapter books.
+This collection of early reader books – featuring colorful illustrations, shorter lengths, and clear formatting – has been carefully chosen to bridge the gap between board books and longer chapter books.

-Some of these titles might be too much for your new reader.
-Reading skill development will vary from child to child.
-For those titles, we encourage you to read those selections to your child.
-Reading rich stories to your children is proven to enrich their vocabulary and instill a lifelong love for literature.
+Some of these titles might be too advanced for your new reader.
+Reading skill development varies from child to child.
+For those titles, we encourage you to read them to your child.
+Reading rich stories to your children enriches their vocabulary and instills a lifelong love of literature.
 We have enjoyed all of these stories with our own children.
 Feel free to share reading time by alternating pages or have them read one page per chapter.
 Whatever works for you!
-If they are resistant, they may not be ready and just want to cuddle up and enjoy the story and that is perfectly ok too!
+If they are resistant, they may not be ready and just want to cuddle up and enjoy the story, which is perfectly okay too!

-Also, if you are struggling with a new reader and new to teaching your child to read, be sure to check out Episode 015.
-How Do You Teach Your Child To Read? where we give a lot of tips and tricks to set your child up for success!
+If you are struggling with a new reader or are new to teaching your child to read, be sure to check out Episode 015.
+How Do You Teach Your Child To Read? for tips and tricks to set your child up for success!

-Click each title or book image below to read reviews or add to your wish list
+Click each title below to read reviews or add to your wish list:

 1. Elephant & Piggie Series by Mo Williams